dreamit-de/graphql-server/README.md

 environments and public APIs you should consider disabling it for production if e.g. your API is only used with a specific matching frontend.

-Introspection can be disabled by adding the `NoSchemaIntrospectionCustomRule` from the `graphql` core library to the `validationRules` option.
+Introspection can be disabled by adding the `NoSchemaIntrospectionCustomRule` from the `graphql-js` library to the `validationRules` option.

 ```typescript
 import {NoSchemaIntrospectionCustomRule} from 'graphql'